 Attempts to treat the infection with antibiotic ointments and powders are doomed unless the ear canal is freed of hair and carefully cleaned.
 Poodles, Airedales, wire-haired terriers, and Old English sheepdogs are some of the breeds that are very prone to this form of summer ear ailment.

 The possibility of a foreign body such as a grass seed lodging in the ear canal must be borne in mind.
 Usually this provokes such a violent response that the owner seeks veterinary attention quickly.

 Occasionally a small seed may find its way into the ear canal and be in such a position that little pain is elicited.
 In these cases the tissues within the ear respond by coating the foreign body with a thick covering of dark strong-smelling waxy exudate.

 Ear mites are tiny insects that can proliferate within the ear canal of a dog or cat and cause chronic irritation.

 Young animals are most frequently affected and the animal reacts by rigorously shaking or scratching its ear from time to time.
 Examination of the external ear canal reveals a thick, reddish waxy exudate which completely blocks the ear canal.

-The ear mite does not burrow into the skin lining the ear but its presence seems to provoke an allergic reaction and make the tissues more prone to bacterial ear infection.
+The ear mite does not burrow into the skin lining the ear but its presence seems to provoke an allergic reaction and make the tissues more prone to a bacterial ear infection.